numbbo/coco/docs/code-documentation/C/README.md

 general, while others are specific to the chosen observer.

 Possible keys and values for the general ``observer_options`` are:
-- ``result_folder: NAME``, determines the output folder.
+- ``result_folder: NAME``, determines the folder within the "exdata" folder into which the results will be output.
 If the folder with the given name already exists, first NAME_001 will be tried, then NAME_002 and so on.
-The default value is "results".
+The default value is "default".
 - ``algorithm_name: NAME``, where ``NAME`` is a short name of the algorithm that will be used in plots (no spaces are allowed).
 The default value is "ALG".
 - ``algorithm_info: STRING`` stores the description of the algorithm.
 If it contains spaces, it must be